FahadHameed89/GodotPlayground3D/README.md

 # GodotPlayground3D
- This is a playground for various godot features, listed below.
- I intend to add more mechanics to this repository as I learn more about Godot.
+ This is a playground for various godot features, listed below, all tied to a single FPS controller I intend to add more mechanics to this repository as I learn more about Godot.
  This project uses Godot 4.1.3 (stable).